 You should submit from a variety of sources (a general rule of thumb is that 10% or less of your posting and conversation should link to your own content), talk to people in the comments (and not just on your own links), and generally be a good member of the community.

-To avoid breaking this rule, make the posts from different accounts, or buy posts from us and we’ll make sure to not go overboard from a single account.
-Don’t post with your personal account, especially if you’re a novice in your understanding of Reddit, because you might get banned from a few of the subreddits where you’ve implemented our Reddit marketing ideas and tips.
+To avoid breaking this rule, make the posts from different accounts, or buy posts from us and we’ll make sure to not go overboard with activity from a single account.
+Don’t post with your personal account, especially if you’re a novice in your understanding of Reddit etiquette.